 Will you just dump the supplier and spend six months developing new samples elsewhere, for the sake of shaving off a few dollars on the unit price?

-No, you won’t, and they know that.
+You won’t, and they know that.

 Negotiate the price before you make any commitments to the supplier, not when you are stuck.

+Let’s look at price negotiation from the opposite side.
+What if the supplier decides the raise the price, just when you are about to place the order?
 This happens, and the suppliers tend to have all sorts of reasons.
 Labor costs went up.
 Taxes went up.
 Material costs go up.
 It’s their ‘most busy season’.

-If a supplier try to rip you off at this stage, you must be ready to walk away.
+It doesn’t matter, because they got you, or at least they think they do.
+If a supplier tries to rip you off at this stage, you must be ready to walk away.

 Chinese suppliers also cite increasing labor costs and taxes, when providing a context for a price increase.

 However, labor costs increases have panned out in recent years, and the Chinese government has been quite diligent in lowering taxes for small to medium-sized businesses too.